xchhuang/simple-pytorch-3dgan/README.md

 * Model 2: change sigmoid at generator to tanh
 <img width="700" height="300" src="./results/tanh/499.png"></img>

 * Others: I tried soft labels, leakyReLU on both discriminator and generator, they both diverge (or collapse maybe) after somwhere before 500 epochs.
 For models without the discriminator, we will have a generator with trivial results.
-Also, I didn't really observe the convergence, after 500 epochs, the loss of discriminator (real + fake) begins to be lower than 1.
+Also, I didn't really observe the convergence for all models, after 500 epochs, the loss of discriminator (real + fake) begins to be lower than 1.

 ### Acknowledgements